bpftrace/bpftrace/INSTALL.md

 ## Using Docker

-There are currently problems with BPFtrace string comparisons when using the Docker build.
+There are currently problems with bpftrace string comparisons when using the Docker build.
 The regular build is recommended for now.

 Building inside a Docker container will produce a statically linked bpftrace executable.

 `./build.sh`

-There are some more fine-grained options if you find yourself building BPFtrace a lot:
+There are some more fine-grained options if you find yourself building bpftrace a lot:
 - `./build-docker-image.sh` - builds just the `bpftrace-builder` Docker image
-- `./build-debug.sh` - builds BPFtrace with debugging information (requires `./build-docker-image.sh` to have already been run)
+- `./build-debug.sh` - builds bpftrace with debugging information (requires `./build-docker-image.sh` to have already been run)
-- `./build-release.sh` - builds BPFtrace in a release configuration (requires `./build-docker-image.sh` to have already been run)
+- `./build-release.sh` - builds bpftrace in a release configuration (requires `./build-docker-image.sh` to have already been run)

 `./build.sh` is equivalent to `./build-docker-image.sh && ./build-release.sh`